 - 1. Make sure the vehicle is on level ground. - 2.
 Turn the engine off and wait a few minutes for the oil to drain into the oil pan. - 3.
 Set the parking brake and ensure the gearshift is securely latched in P (Park). - 4.
 Open the hood.
-Protect yourself from engine heat.

-5. Locate and carefully remove the engine oil level indicator (dipstick).
+Protect yourself from engine heat. - 5.
+Locate and carefully remove the engine oil level dipstick.

-- $6. \ \mbox{Wipe}$ the indicator clean.
-Insert the indicator fully, then remove it again. - If the oil level is within this range, the oil level is acceptable.
+- 6. Wipe the dipstick clean.
+Insert the dipstick fully, then remove it again. - If the oil level is between the lower and upper holes or between the MIN and MAX marks (depending on application), the oil level is acceptable.
 DO NOT ADD OIL.

-• If the oil level is below this mark, engine oil must be added to raise the level within the normal operating range.
+• If the oil level is below the lower hole or the MIN mark, add enough oil to raise the level within the lower and upper holes or within the MIN-MAX range.

-• If required, add engine oil to the engine.
-Refer to Adding engine oil in this chapter.

-• Do not overfill the engine with oil.
-Oil levels above this mark may cause engine damage.
-If the engine is overfilled, some oil must be removed from the engine by a qualified service technician.

-7. Put the indicator back in and ensure it is fully seated.
+- Oil levels above the upper hole or the MAX mark may cause engine damage.
+Some oil must be removed from the engine by an authorized dealer - 7.
+Put the dipstick back in and ensure it is fully seated.